Falafel are cute and tasty chickpea patties with a crispy outer crust and a soft, compact, and tasty interior.

 Falafel in a pita bread with hummus

-Freezer: let the falafel cool down completely, transfer them to a freezer-friendly bag, and freeze for up to 3 months.
+Freezer: If you have leftover falafel, let them cool down completely, transfer them to a freezer-friendly bag, and freeze for up to 3 months.

 Thaw: defrost in the microwave.